 |HMRC Reference:Notice 700/62 (July 2013)||View Change History|

-Self-billing is an arrangement between a supplier and a customer in which the customer prepares the supplier’s invoice and forwards a copy to the supplier with the payment.
+This notice is about the VAT treatment of self-billing.
+Self-billing is a commercial arrangement between a supplier and a customer in which the customer prepares the supplier’s invoice and forwards a copy to the supplier with the payment.

 This notice is written for customers who operate, or wish to operate, self-billing with their suppliers and for suppliers who accept, or wish to accept, self-billed invoices from their customers.

-supplier who has a customer that issues, or wants to issue, you with self-billed invoices (in other words, you are a self-billee).
+supplier and one of your customers issues, or wants to issue, you with self-billed invoices (in other words, you are a self-billee),